 Other considerations such as withdrawing caffeine, chocolate, smoking and alcohol are important for some patients.

-Management of stress and ensuring adequate sleep is also essential.
-Alternative treatments such as massage therapy and acupuncture can be helpful, as can formal psychological treatment in the form of cognitive behavioral therapy, especially in severe cases where consideration of surgical intervention is being made.
-4
+Management of stress and ensuring adequate sleep is also essential.8 Alternative treatments such as massage therapy and acupuncture can be helpful, as can formal psychological treatment in the form of cognitive behavioral therapy, especially in severe cases where consideration of surgical intervention is being made.
+9

 When there is inadequate control medications and surgical interventions must then be considered.

 The commonest drug used is Betahistine (Serc).
 It is thought to act by increasing the blood supply to the inner ear, acting as a H3-antagonist.
 Anecdotally betahistine is helpful in some patients, but again there is no overwhelming evidence to support it’s use.
-6 A recent paper has suggested that it acts on endolymphatic sac.
-7 It has a very low side effect profile, so is worth trying prior to interventional management.
+11 A recent paper has suggested that it acts on the endolymphatic sac.
+12 It has a very low side effect profile, so is worth trying prior to interventional management.
+The dose can be elevated to 32mg three times a day.

 Migraine Prophylaxis: As mentioned it is not uncommon to have co-existing migrainous vertigo, or it is difficult to differentiate.
 Many of the same triggers exist such as any physiologic or emotional stress and certain foods.
 There is a low threshold to use migraine preventors, initially non-pharmacologic supplements containing magnesium, riboflavin and feverfew.
-Pharmacologic options include amitriptyline, dothep, pizotifen, propranolol, topomax.9-11
+Pharmacologic options include amitriptyline, dothep, pizotifen, propranolol, topomax, cinnarizine and flunarizine.
+14-16

 Interventional management (Surgery)